 Secure anonymized data from the app will be made available to academic researchers, health services and policymakers on a strictly non-commercial basis.
 Crucially, the zip code-level data from the app should help hospitals and the CDC predict when and where the next wave of the virus will hit – vital information that will enable decision-makers to allocate limited resources more effectively and to get the country back on its feet as quickly as possible.
 The investigators are also making the app freely available to physicians and researchers around the country so that they can track the experiences of their patients and study participants.
 The ability to link this data to information that has already been collected in these populations will be invaluable to improving our understanding of risk factors for COVID-19 and outcomes from the disease.

-Massachusetts General Hospital, founded in 1811, is the original and largest teaching hospital of Harvard Medical School.
+Mass General Cancer Center, founded in 1811, is the original and largest teaching hospital of Harvard Medical School.
 The MGH Research Institute conducts the largest hospital-based research program in the nation, with an annual research budget of more than $1 billion and comprises more than 8,500 researchers working across more than 30 institutes, centers and departments.
 In August 2019 the MGH was once again named #2 in the nation by U.S. News & World Report in its list of “America’s Best Hospitals.”

 About Stand Up To Cancer